-The FDA also invokes the Food and Drug Administration Amendments Act of 2007 (FDAAA), Pub.
+In its emergency motion in the Fifth Circuit, the FDA also invoked the Food and Drug Administration Amendments Act of 2007 (FDAAA), Pub.
 L. No. 110-85, against AHM's reading of section 1461 and section 1462.
-FDA Brief at 60-61.
+The FDA, for good reason, has not done so in this Court.

-The FDA's argument that Congress through the FDAAA somehow impliedly repealed, or "superseded," these statutes with respect to mifepristone is farfetched.
-As the Supreme Court recently re-affirmed, "repeals by implication are not favored" and will not be held to have occurred "unless Congress' intention to repeal is clear and manifest, or the two laws are irreconcilable."
+Insofar as the FDA was arguing below that Congress somehow impliedly repealed these statutes with respect to abortion drugs generally or mifepristone specifically, the argument is farfetched.
+As this Court recently reaffirmed, "repeals by implication are not favored" and will not be held to have occurred "unless Congress' intention to repeal is clear and manifest, or the two laws are irreconcilable."
 Maine Community Health Options v.
 United States, 104 S. Ct.
 1308 (2020); see also In re Lively, 717 F.3d 406, 410 (5th Cir.
-2013) ("Repeals by implication are disfavored and will not be presumed unless the legislature's intent is 'clear and manifest'").
+2013) ("Repeals by implication are disfavored and will not be presumed unless the legislature's intent is 'clear and manifest").
 It would be especially extraordinary to have a grandfathering-of-regulations provision impliedly repeal a criminal statute.